p4rkerw/SALSA/Tutorial/Tutorial.md

 bash SALSA/step6_wasp.sh \
 --inputvcf vcfdir/funcotation/pbmc.pass.joint.chr22hcphase.funco.vcf.gz \
 --inputbam project/wasp_rna/pbmc.bcfilter.chr22.bam \
---outputdir project/wasp_rna \
+--outputdir project/wasp_rna/rna_genotype \
 --outputbam pbmc.hcphase.chr22wasp.bam \
---genotype rna \
+--genotype joint \
 --stargenome rna_ref/star \
 --library_id pbmc \
 --modality rna \
 --isphased \
 --interval chr22 \
 --threads 4
 ```
 **STEP 7: Obtain allele-specific read counts with GATK** This step will filter a phased and genotyped vcf for heterozygous SNV to perform allele-specific counting in a coordinate-sorted and indexed bam file after WASP realignment.
 There are multiple options for count table outputs.
 The --pseudobulk option will group all barcodes together to perform allele-specific counting.
 This is analogous to bulk RNA-seq.
-The --celltype_pseudobulk option will use the barcode annotations to split the bam into cell-type-specific bam files before performing allele-specific counting.
-The --single_cell_counts option will split the bam file into individual single cell bam files and perform allele-specific counting.
+The --celltype_counts option will use the barcode annotations to split the bam into cell-type-specific bam files before performing allele-specific counting.
+The --single_cell_counts option will split the input into individual single cell bam files and perform allele-specific counting.
 If your input vcf is phased you can select the --isphased option to add a phased genotype to the count tables.

 **Usage**
 ```